AlpercinoFX/MonitorMate/README.md

 /screen
 to your bot to get an screenshot of your desktop

+## Configuration
+Create a configuration file named TelegramBotSettings.txt in the same directory as the script.
+The file should have the following format:

+BotToken: YOUR_TELEGRAM_BOT_TOKEN
+ChatID: YOUR_CHAT_ID
+ExcludedFiles: file1.txt, file2.txt
+Worker: YourWorkerName
+MonitoringStillActiveMsg: 10

+-BotToken: Your Telegram bot token obtained from the BotFather.
+-ChatID: The chat ID where the bot will send messages.
+You can use your own chat ID or a group chat ID.
+-ExcludedFiles: A comma-separated list of file names that should be ignored by the bot when created.
+-Worker: The name of the worker that will be used in messages.
+-MonitoringStillActiveMsg: The interval (in seconds) for sending periodic monitoring messages

 ## Prerequisites

 Before running the script, ensure you have the following installed: